5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ![](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Pics/BootPicker.png)

 ## Introduction

 This is my EFI Folder for the Z490 Vision G Board I've been working on and constantly refining since September 2020, based on Dortania's OpenCore Install Guide, ACPI Hotpatches from Daliansky's "OC-Little" Repo and my own research.
-I dumped the system `DSDT`, analyzed it and added missing components to tweak and fine tune the config.
+I dumped the system `DSDT`, analyzed it and added missing components to tweak and fine tune the config and build.
+This system is used as a workstation for music production and sound design exclusively.
 No funny business like taking Schmocklords Vision D EFI, relabeling and reposting it as a "Vision G EFI" going on here – unlike in some Forums, Githubs and the Hackindrom App especially.

 My EFI doesn't require `FakePCIID.kext` to get the Intel I225 2.5 Gigabit Ethernet Controller working.
-Alsoe doesn't require `SSDT-USBW.aml` – it doesn't do anything else then turning the screen back on with one instead of to mouse/keyboard inputs anyway.
+It also doesn't require `SSDT-USBW.aml` – which doesn't do anything besides turning the screen back on with one instead of two mouse/keyboard inputs anyway.
 This is without a doubt the most sophisticated Z490 Vision G EFI you can find on Github to date!
 And just for fun, I added Clover, too.

 Sucessfully tested with macOS High Sierra, Catalina and Big Sur (11.3.1).
 It contains 2 configs: one for Catalina/BigSur, one for HighSierra/Legacy OSes.